jeankvd/izea-ember-interview/README.md

 ## Routes

 This app only contains the `/posts` route where the application takes place.
+It uses `ember-ajax` to fetch data.

 ## Components